Charting the Conformal Manifold of Holographic CFT$_2$'s: Worldsheet and Holographic Descriptions

 \subsection{Deformations around generic points}

 For every solution in sec.~\ref{sec: defs}, the worldsheet action is defined by eq.~\eqref{eq:WZWE}.
 Let us now show that infinitesimal deformations around generic points of the families discussed in that section are current-current deformations of this worldsheet action.
-The currents generating the Cartan subalgebra of the preserved symmetry group can be expressed in terms of $E_{ij}$ as~\cite{Borsato:2023dis}
+The currents that participate in the deformations can be expressed in terms of $E_{ij}$ as~\cite{Borsato:2023dis}

+where $k_p$ are abelian Killing vectors of the round geometries in eq.~\eqref{eq: wzwgroups}.\footnote{These Killing vectors leave the metric invariant and change the $B$-field only by a gauge transformation, i.e. $\mathcal{L}_{k_p}g=0$ and $\mathcal{L}_{k_p}B=\d\lambda$.} In particular, for the cases under consideration,